 The company claims to process nearly 25% of India’s life insurance and over 7% of the country’s retail health cover.

 Delhivery is an Indian delivery and supply chain company founded in 2011 by Sahil Barua, Mohit Tandon, Bhavesh Manglani, Suraj Saharan, and Kapil Bharati.
+The company offers logistics services to several e-commerce companies.

 According to some media reports, the company is expected to go public in the next 6-8 months, valued at US$3.5-4 bn.
 It expects to raise US$400 m to US$500 m through the public offer.